d5555/TagEditor/README.md

 ![alt text](https://github.com/d5555/TagEditor/blob/master/pics/select.png)<br/>
 Select a tag in **TAG SET pannel** then select a word to assign the tag.
 Select a head tag to assign dependency if you are working in the Dependencies window .<br/>
 &nbsp; To edit Doc or Tokens  - use Right-click on any word.
-It allows to  edit, delete, insert words or sentences, also merge or split sentences.
+Context menu allows to  edit, delete, insert words or sentences, also merge or split sentences.
 To merge sentences right-click on the first word of sentence.
 It is checked as **Sentence start**.
 Uncheck it and the sentence will merge with the previous sentence.<br/>
 <img src="https://github.com/d5555/TagEditor/blob/master/pics/Context.png" width="700" >